Signal timing: Coordination

 Coordination (the more correct term is progression) refers to the timing of the signals so that a "platoon" of cars traveling on a street arrives at a succession of green lights and proceeds through multiple intersections without stopping.
 A well coordinated signal system can enhance traffic flow, reduce delay and minimize pollution.
 However, it is not always possible to retain progression throughout a network of signals.
 It is also difficult to maintain signal progression on a two-way street.
 An early traffic engineer Henry Barnes, who served as Commissioner of Traffic in many cities including Baltimore, Maryland and New York City, developed coordinated traffic signal timings, so that large amounts of traffic could be accommodated on major traffic arterials.

 Traffic signal timing is a very complex topic.
 For example timing a 'WALK' signal for a wide pedestrian crossing and slower pedestrians (for example the elderly) could result in very long waits for vehicles, and thus increases the likelihood of cars running the light, which could potentially cause accidents.
 Therefore, optimizing the safety of intersections involves multiple factors like street width, lane width, number of intersecting streets, availability of electricity for a signal, number of cars per unit of time and even/uneven nature of flow, number and type of pedestrians, and many other factors.

 Traffic signals can be programmed to have different signal timing plans, depending on the time of day.
 Some signal control systems adapt signal timings depending on measured traffic conditions.

 Research

 Standardizing signal timing procedures, standards, and best practices has been completed in the form of the Signal Timing Manual, sponsored by the Federal Highway Administration.
 The Signal Timing Manual is a tabletop resource compiled by Kittelson & Associates, Inc., the Texas Transportation Institute, the Institute of Transportation Engineers (ITE), and the University of Maryland.

 In March 2020, the ITE adopted Beaverton, Oregon engineering consultant Mats Järlström's recommendations for yellow light timing.
 Järlström had begun investigating the matter after his wife received a ticket from a red light camera in 2013.
 After he published his findings, the state of Oregon fined him for practicing engineering without a license.
 Järlström, who has a degree in electrical engineering, filed suit in the federal District Court alleging violation of his First Amendment rights.
 The court agreed with him, ruling that the state could not restrict the use of the word "engineer".

+Design process

+Signal timing is an iterative process.
+A typical signal timing involves the following steps: